-Here are out top lakes and reservoirs in Colorado, in no particular order:
+Here are among the best lakes and reservoirs in Colorado, in no particular order:

 John Martin Reservoir